 Most HSPs exist on a spectrum of sensitivity, with about 1 in 5 HSPs who are considered High Sensation Seeking.
 High Sensation Seeking HSPs often experience life with ‘one foot on the gas, one foot the break’.
 Since they are often drawn towards stimulating environments, they often don’t appear as your ‘typical’ HSP.
 However, they often need more time to recover from those stimulating experience than non-HSPs.

 As a therapist in private practice, you have plenty on your plate.
-Networking, continuing education, billing and insurance, not to mention the emotional work of hearing client’s stories of suffering and pain day after day.
-Given HSPs make up only 15-20% of the population, why should you care about them?
+Networking, continuing education, billing, and insurance, not to mention the emotional work of hearing client’s stories of suffering and pain day after day.
+Given HSPs are only 15-20% of the population, why should you care about them?
 And why do they matter to your practice?
 You might be surprised.

 1) HSPs Are Probably Already Your Clients

 If you are thinking to yourself that you don’t have any HSP clients, think again!
 Remember that fun 80/20 rule?
 Dr. Elaine Aron (the original HSP researcher ) believes that, in psychotherapy, HSPs are the 20% of the population that make up 80% of your client base.
 Most HSP specialists believe that at least 50% of clients that seek out therapy are Highly Sensitive People.